-The Spider 7 / 8 Ext requires an antenna that can provide GPS and Iridium communication.
+The Spider 7 / 8 Ext and some Spider X installations require an antenna that can provide GPS and Iridium communication

 Spidertracks has tested Sensor system's S67-1575-109 antenna.

 The S67-1575-109 is a low-profile, wide-band Iridium antenna providing continuous coverage from 1565 MHz to 1626.5 MHz for excellent Iridium coverage as well as GPS L1 applications.
 Spherical-radius moulded radome features enhanced protection against rain, ice and lightning strikes.
 The antenna is hermetically-sealed and DC-grounded.

 The Iridium antenna must be mounted on top of the aircraft for the greatest satellite visibility.
 For best performance, select a location with an unobstructed view of the sky, above the aircraft when in level flight and as close to the centerline of the aircraft as possible, and not to exceed an offset ± 5° max.

 The antenna should be mounted in a location that would provide at least 8° horizontal view of the horizon and minimise blockage from the vertical stabiliser or other obstructions.
 Typically, antenna manufacturers recommend a minimum separation of 24" or greater from any other antenna regardless of system type.

 The recommended spacing between the external antenna of the Spider and other antennas is a minimum separation of 24".

 If not using the S67-1575-109 antenna, other antennas need to meet the following specification requirements: